RTPdesign/Musiclist/README.md

 ## Installation
 ---
 In order to get the app to run, please make sure you have mongodb installed.
+As well as the service, mongod running.

     npm install